hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 Though it was shown, and can be seen on the graph, that rape and sexual assault victims are slightly more likely to repeatedly be victimized by the same type of crime, the correlation between number of victims of a violent crime and number of victimizations of a violent crime is quite linear.
-Of course victims vs. victimizations has to have at least a 1:1 ratio

 ##The RAINN "Report Rates" page is shocking in how much misinformation it presents.

 It misrepresents the data from the NCVS saying that "out of every 100 rapes, 32 get reported to police".
 The data from the table, ["Percent of victimizations reported to police, by type of crime,"][ncvs7] composes two different definitions, rape and sexual assault.
 A subdivision of the two is not provided in the 2014 edition (in 2008 and earlier editions have subdivison of victimization, but not for percentage reported to police), so it is unclear how often either is reported.
 It is possible that sexual assault is reported more often than rape, thus less than 33.6% of rape victimizations are reported, and it is also possible that rape is more often reported and sexual assault is reported less.
 There is also the combination of rape and attempted rape, that is unclear how often either is reported, and may be a factor if victims trivialize attempted rape.
-The definitions of rape and sexual assault is different, "Sexual assault is defined across a wide range of victimizations, separate from rape or attempted rape," but, these two crimes are lumped together in the data.
+The NCSV definitions of rape and sexual assault are different, "Sexual assault is defined across a wide range of victimizations, separate from rape or attempted rape," but, these two crimes are lumped together in the data.
 "Sexual assault may or may not involve force and includes grabbing or fondling," which is a rather broad definition that contributes to the number of victimizations.
 The data that RAINN cites uses victimizations of rape and sexual assault reported to police, not rapists or number of rapes reported to police.
-Their claim citing these criminal victimization surveys are misleading.
+Their claims citing the NCVS are misleading.

+It is not apparent where RAINN obtained their second and third statistics from the FBI UCR.
+The claims say, "out of 100 rapes, 7 lead to arrest and 3 are referred to prosecutors."
+[Estimated Number of Arrests, 2013, Table 29][fbi-arrests2013] shows that there were 16,863 arrests whose most serious offense was rape and Table 2 estimates 108,612 rapes.
+That is ~0.155 arrests per incident for rape, or ~15.5 arrests every 100 incidents.
+For [2010 arrests][fbi-arrests2010], the last year of UCRs RAINN cites, which uses the legacy definition, there were 20,088 arrests whose most serious offense was forcible rape and from [UCR Table 1][fbi-crime], 2010 had 85,593 estimated incidents of rape.
+That is ~0.235 arrests per incident, or ~23.5 arrests per 100 incidents.

+Here is a graph comparing arrests to incidents for violent crimes in 2013:

 Why is the percentage of rape and sexual assault victimizations reported to police so much lower in comparison to other violent crimes?
 It appears unclear